wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 ### Overwriting synchronized passwords

-An administrator can manually reset a user’s password using the Azure Active Directory PowerShell.
+An administrator can manually reset a user's password using the Azure Active Directory PowerShell.

-In this case, the new password will override the user’s synchronized password and all password policies defined in the cloud will apply to the new password.
+In this case, the new password will override the user's synchronized password and all password policies defined in the cloud will apply to the new password.

 If the user changes the on-premises password again, the new password will be synchronized to the cloud, and will override the manually updated password.